Henry Tandey had a wounded Hitler in his crosshairs during World War I. Had he taken one shot, he could have saved millions. Instead, he spared him.

 Despite this, Tandey heard the story from an officer who had, in turn, heard the story from Chamberlain.
-Tandey admitted he had spared soldiers on the 28 Sept. but could not confirm if Hitler was one of them.
+Tandey admitted he had spared soldiers on September 28th, but could not confirm if Hitler was one of them.

 When the Coventry Herald interviewed him in 1939, he said: “According to them, I’ve met Adolf Hitler.
 Maybe they’re right but I can’t remember him.”

 A year later he seemed more certain.
 “If only I had known what he would turn out to be.
 When I saw all the people and women and children he had killed and wounded I was sorry to God I let him go.”

 This is a quote some have taken as confirmation of his encounter with Hitler.
 However, this was an emotional reaction in the wake of the Luftwaffe’s bombing of his hometown of Coventry.